HannesBecker200924/SetupCode/Website stuff/READ_ME_WEBSITE.txt

-Download the Folder then open: FS_Website.html copy code in an Editor or vscode.
+Download the Folder then open: FS_Website.html copy the most recent code in an Editor or vscode.
 Then the website will be in the same folder.

 ~ H.P